|Craft category||Vehicles / Wood|

-- Market issues: Many wheelwrights are now diversifying their market and expanding into other markets e.g. gun carriages, market barrows.
+- Market issues: Some wheelwrights are now diversifying and expanding into other markets e.g. gun carriages, market barrows.

 Craftspeople currently known

-- See the list of Working Wheelwrights on the website of the Worshipful Company of Wheelwrights, compiled in 2009.
-The list undergoing a review in line with a recent survey conducted in 2020.
+- See the list of Working Wheelwrights on the website of the Worshipful Company of Wheelwrights, which is reviewed annually.